Large Volume Recruitment

 Assessments provide data and insights to help make informed decisions and select the best talent.
 By using assessments directly related to the tasks performed in a job, it is important to ensure validity in your processes.
 Unconscious bias is one of the primary bases for legal cases in employment decisions.
 However, incorporating an objective framework around candidate selection ensures a fair and standardised process is in place so decisions can be made free from bias, minimising the risk of legal action.

 Identifying the right cultural fit eliminates the risk of a bad hire and the costs associated with this.
-Hiring Managers can reduce the number of poor-fit candidates even before the interview process by identifying specific criteria in terms of ability, skills and competencies candidates must have in order to progress onto interview.
+Hiring Managers can reduce the number of poor-fit candidates even before the interview process by identifying specific criteria in terms of ability, skills and competencies candidates must have in order to progress onto the interview stage.

 Reduce Cost of Poor Hires